reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ```
 The part `TMPDIR=/private$TMPDIR` is required only in macOS.

-#### Customize services
+##### Customize services
+We customize the behaviour of LocalStack by passing environment variables.

-#### Open Issues
+##### Open Issues
-I did get few errors when executing the cloudformation commands.
+I got a few errors when executing the cloudformation commands during deletiong and recreating the stack.
+I switched back to using

-### Overriding AWS Endpoints
+#### Connect With LocalStack By Overriding AWS Endpoints
 We access AWS services from the CLI or our applications using the AWS SDK (Software Development Kit).

-The AWS SDK (Software Development Kit) and CLI are an integral part of our toolset for building applications with AWS services.
+The AWS SDK and CLI are an integral part of our toolset for building applications with AWS services.
 The SDK provides client libraries in all the popular programming languages like Java, Node js, or Python for accessing various AWS services.

 Both the AWS SDK and the CLI provide an option of overriding the URL of the AWS API.
 We usually use this to specify the URL of our proxy server when weconnecting to AWS services from behind a corporate proxy server.
 We will use this same feature in our local environment for connecting to LocalStack.